Arlorean/Voxels/README.md

 * Fix wix installer to uninstall as well
 * Put a GUI on the installer
 * Add shell context menus to export PNG/SVG interactively
+* Fix bug with SVG faces not lining up correctly